How To Add Psyllium Husk To Baking Recipes (5 Delicious Examples)

 high fiber foods

-Psyllium husk, also known as Ispaghula, is made from Plantago Ovata plant’s seeds, and it is packed with fiber.
+Psyllium husk, also known as Ispaghula, is made from the Plantago Ovata plant’s seeds, and it is packed with fiber.
 When ground to a powder, it becomes a highly absorptive flour-like substance that you can easily incorporate into some of your favorite baking recipes.

 The Benefits Of Adding Psyllium To Your Baking Recipes